Back to Blog

 In major gift fundraising, we often talk about "the art and the science" — the balance between relationship and data, between storytelling and strategy.

-Art is the heart
+Art Is the Heart

 This is where connection lives: in empathy, curiosity, and story.